Artifacts

 • Is the artifact consistent with the paper and the claims made by the paper, e.g., does it significantly contribute to the generation of its main results?

-• Is the artifact complete, i.e., how many of the results of the paper are replicable?
+• Is the artifact complete, i.e., how many of the results of the paper are reproducible?

-• Are the results of the paper replicable through the artifact, e.g., can the included software be used to generate the results of the paper and included data be accessed and manipulated?
+• Are the results of the paper reproducible through the artifact, e.g., can the included software be used to generate the results of the paper and included data be accessed and manipulated?

 • Is the artifact well-documented?